Renz00/e-shoppe/README.md

 # things to do
+1. User favourites (add, remove)
-1. CRUD functionality in cart (add, update, and remove products in cart)
+2. CRUD functionality in cart (add, update, and remove products in cart)
+3. Implement vouchers (discounts, free shipping, category based discounts)

-This is an ecommerce website for a fictional online business. <br/>
+This is an ecommerce website for a fictional online store. <br/>
 <strong>Author:</strong> Renz De la Torre

 <strong>Specific Objectives:</strong>